decker-edu/decker/resource/example/example-deck.md

 ---
-bibliography: 'resource/example/example.bib'
+bibliography: example.bib
 chalkboard: 'example-deck.json'
-controls: True
+controls: true
-csl: 'resource/example/chicago-author-date.csl'
+csl: 'chicago-author-date.csl'
-history: True
+history: true
-menu: True
+menu: true
 title: Decker Slide Tool Reference Guide
 ---

 # Navigation

 Navigate this presentation with the controls in the bottom-right corner, your arrow keys or the space bar.

 Some explanations have examples on a separate slide.
 These will be arranged below the respective slide and will be indicated by a down arrow in the controls.
 Use the down arrow key to see them.
 If you use the space bar to go through the presentation, the examples will automatically follow their explanation.

-The <i class="fas fa-bars"></i> icon in the bottom-left corner opens a menu showing a table of contents of all slides.
+The `<i class="fas fa-bars">`{=html}`</i>`{=html} icon in the bottom-left corner opens a menu showing a table of contents of all slides.

 # Markdown Syntax {#syntax}

 The Decker Slide Tool assists you in creating media-rich presentations with a few easy to use Markdown commands.
 This user guide will highlight some of the main styling features of Decker and provide examples on how to use each feature.

 Visit <http://pandoc.org> for additional information on Pandoc-Markdown text formatting.

 # New Slides {#slides}